hectorcorrea/solr-for-newbies/04_querying_documents.md

 One other thing.
 When searching multi-word keywords for a given field make sure the keywords are surrounded by quotes, for example make sure to use `q=title:"school teachers"` and not `q=title:school teachers`.
 The later will execute a search for "school" in the `title` field and "teachers" in the `_text_` field.

 You can validate this by running the query and passing the `debugQuery` flag and seeing the `parsedquery` value.
-In this example we surround both search terms in quotes:
+For example in the following command we surround both search terms in quotes:

 ```
 $ curl 'http://localhost:8983/solr/bibdata/select?fl=id,title&debugQuery=on&q=title:"school+teachers"' | grep parsedquery